SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

     :linenos:
     :lineno-start: 92

-Then, to make a minimisation problem, the negation of this value returned:
+Then, to make a minimization problem, the negation of this value returned:

 .. literalinclude:: /../examples/RM3/optimization.m
     :language: matlab